imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/GPTs.md

 print(openai.FineTune.create(model="curie", training_file=file_meta_data["id"]))
 ```

 - And there we go, the finetuning has started!
 You can monitor the progress by running `openai.FineTune.list()`.
 The last entry will contain a `status` key that will change to `succeeded` when the finetuning is complete.
 Also, note down the model name from the `fine_tuned_model` key, you will need it later to access the trained model.
+Btw if you only want to print the last entry try this instead `openai.FineTune.list()['data'][-1]`.
 - After the finetuning is done, you can use the model as usual from the playground or API!

 !!! tip